-When the EN pin voltage rises above the enable threshold voltage (typically 1.22 V) and V{IN} rises above the VIN UVLO rising threshold, the device enters its internal power-up sequence.
-The EN to first switching delay is specified in the Start-up section of the Electrical Characteristics.
+When the EN pin voltage rises above the enable threshold voltage (typically 1.22 V) and VIN rises above the VIN UVLO rising threshold, the device enters its internal power-up sequence.
+The EN to first switching delay is specified in Start-up section in Section 6.5.

 When using the internal VCC LDO, the internal power-up sequence includes three sequential steps.
 During the first period, the VCC voltage is charged up on a VCC bypass capacitor by an 11-mA current source.
-The length of this VCC LDO start-up time varies with the capacitance on the VCC pin.
-However, if the V{IN} voltage ramps up very slowly, the VCC LDO output voltage will be limited by the V{IN} voltage level, thus the VCC LDO start-up time can be extended longer.
+The length of this VCC LDO start-up time varies with the capacitance on VCC pin.
+However, if the VIN voltage ramps up very slowly, the VCC LDO output voltage will be limited by the VIN voltage level, thus the VCC LDO start-up time can be extended longer.
 Since the VCC LDO start-up time is relatively long, the internal V{INTREF} build-up happens and finishes during this period.
 Once the VCC voltage crosses above the VCC UVLO rising threshold (typically 2.87 V), the device moves to the second step, power-on delay.
 The MODE pin setting detection, SS/REFIN pin detection, and control loop initialization are finished within this 285-μs delay.
-A soft-start ramp starts when the 285-μs power-on delay finishes.
+Soft-start ramp starts when the 285-μs power-on delay finishes.
 During the soft-start ramp power stage, switching does not happen until the SS/REFIN pin voltage reaches 50 mV.
-This introduced a SS delay which varies with the external capacitance on the SS/REFIN pin.
+This introduces a SS delay that varies with the external capacitance on SS/REFIN pin.